kobe-koto/NewLoremGen/README.md

 A simple library for generating realistic-sounding random words.
 This is not your typical lorem ipsum generator; it uses a more sophisticated approach to create words that are pronounceable and follow the phonetic rules of natural languages.

+This project is written in TypeScript and needs to be compiled to JavaScript before it can be run.

 ## How it Works

 The word generation process is based on the concept of syllables.
 Instead of just randomly combining letters, NewLoremGen builds words from a set of predefined syllable structures.
 This ensures that the generated words have a natural rhythm and are easy to pronounce.